 A letter documenting your decision to withdraw the appeal will be mailed to you.
 This letter explains the criteria that must be met if you wish to review the service(s) at another time.

-Reference: CMS Publication 100-4, Chapters 29 & 34 and MLN article MM 4147 – Reopenings and Revisions of Claim Determinations and Decisions
+Reference: CMS Publication 100-4, Claims Processing Manual, Chapters 29 & 34 and MLN article MM 4147 – Reopenings and revisions of claim determinations and decisions

 Section 937 of the Medicare Modernization Act required CMS to establish a process, separate from appeals, whereby providers, physicians and suppliers could correct minor errors or omissions.
 CMS believes that it is neither cost efficient nor necessary for contractors to correct clerical errors through the appeal process.